 You can modify away.
 Like adding hot pickled peppers, crispy bacon, or your own special sauce.
 These are also fantastic as sliders for game day or summer cookouts!

-Grilled Smash Burgers with Caramelized Onions and Horseradish Sauce
+Grilled Smash Burger Recipe with Caramelized Onions and Horseradish Sauce

 - Strong Spatula